ruvee-dev/server-monitoring-using-telegram-bot-101/README.md

 <div align="center" id="f-cta">

-✨<a href="https://community.hetzner.com/tutorials/server-monitoring-using-telegram-bot" target="_blank">How to use these scripts</a>✨
+✨<a href="https://community.hetzner.com/tutorials/server-monitoring-using-telegram-bot" target="_blank" rel="noopener noreferrer">How to use these scripts</a>✨

 </div>